 Car title loans

 As the name suggests, car title loans are loans that use the clear title on your vehicle as collateral.
 Similar to payday loans, car title loans are short-term (15–30 days) and high rate, typically having APR’s in the triple digits.
 According to the FTC, car title loans are generally for an amount that’s 25%–50% of the value of the car, usually ranging from $100–$5,500.

 The primary reason car title loans can be money traps is due to the APR yet again.
 Right off the bat, lenders charge an average of 25% per month to finance the loan, which can bring the APR up to 300% (at least.)
 Like payday loans, many borrowers are unable to repay the loan on time and opt to roll their balances over month to month.

 If a borrower gets to a point where they’re unable to repay what they owe, the lender could decide to repossess their vehicle.

 It’s wise to avoid car title loans for two reasons: not only is it too expensive to borrow money at that high of a rate, but you could also risk losing your access to transportation.
-Again, if you have access to any other borrowing options, seek those out first – it’s unlikely that a car title loan will improve your personal finances.
+Again, if you have access to any other borrowing options, seek those out first—it’s unlikely that a car title loan will improve your personal finances.
 There is a safer alternative to title loans—vehicle equity loans.
 Vehicle equity loans may differ from title loans in some ways.
 For example, a vehicle equity loan may come with lower interest rates and longer repayment terms.

-Cash advances are short-term loans taken against the available balance on your credit card.
-While the loan amount you can receive is directly tied to your credit limit, your card will typically have a cash advance limit as well.
+Cash advances are short-term loans taken against the available credit card balance and limit.
+Your card will also typically have a cash advance limit as well.
 For example, you may have a $5,000 credit line, but only $1,500 is available for a cash advance.